gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The parameter 'group_enc_key' is also included, with CBOR label defined in {{ssec-iana-ace-groupcomm-parameters-registry}}.
 This parameter specifies the Group Encryption Key of the OSCORE Group, encoded as a CBOR byte string.
 The Group Manager derives the Group Encryption Key from the group keying material, as per {{Section 2.1.6 of I-D.ietf-core-oscore-groupcomm}}.
 This parameter MUST be present.

-In order to verify countersignatures in the group (see {{Section 8.5 of I-D.ietf-core-oscore-groupcomm}}), the signature verifier relies on: the data retrieved from the 2.05 (Content) Signature Verification Data Response; the public keys of the group members signing the messages to verify, that can be retrieved as defined in {{sec-pub-keys}}; and the public key of the Group Manager, which can be retrieved as defined in {{sec-gm-pub-key}}.
+In order to verify signatures in the group (see {{Section 8.5 of I-D.ietf-core-oscore-groupcomm}}), the signature verifier relies on: the data retrieved from the 2.05 (Content) Signature Verification Data Response; the public keys of the group members signing the messages to verify, that can be retrieved as defined in {{sec-pub-keys}}; and the public key of the Group Manager, which can be retrieved as defined in {{sec-gm-pub-key}}.

 {{fig-verif-data-req-resp}} gives an overview of the exchange described above,  while {{fig-verif-data-req-resp-ex}} shows an example.